 - usageLocation (location)

 It is not possible at this time to retrieve Photos from Azure AD, so Photos are not imported.

 After you integrate Azure AD + Xink, your contacts will update:

 - It automatically updates every two hours.
-You can also trigger the sync by clicking "Update Now" on your dashboard (will only show if you have set up O365 signatures).
+You can also trigger the sync by clicking "Schedule Update" on your dashboard (will only show if you have set up O365 signatures).

 - It updates account information such as name, numbers and titles, adds new users and removes old users (if you have checked 'Delete Employees').

 How to grant Xink access to your Azure Active Directory

 All users will appear automatically when you integrate Xink with your Azure AD.

 To get started, you need to open your Windows Azure Management Console and follow these steps:

 - Click “More services >” on the left navigation pane and scroll to "App registrations".
 Choose “App registrations”.